 10. What happens when the teaching staff is from a mixture of economic backgrounds?

 One of the places that is most impacted is the level of teacher expectation for student success.
-Depending upon the background and personality of a teacher, the teacher will either be too harsh in the expectations (I made it out of poverty and they can too) or too easy (poor child - look where they come from).
-Neither are helpful.
+Depending upon the background and personality of a teacher, the teacher will either be too harsh in the expectations ('I made it out of poverty and they can too') or too easy ('poor child, look where they come from').
+Neither is helpful.

-11. What have I found about exceptionally good teachers in poverty stricken areas?
+11. What have you found about exceptionally good teachers in poverty stricken areas?

-They have a relationship of mutual respect with students that include high expectations, insistence and support.
-In poverty stricken areas, students will not work for a teacher unless there is mutual respect.
-They also give students the tools to translate from a sensory, reactive environment to an environment of paper (abstract representations - I.e. a check represents money but is not cash, a picture represents you but is not you, a plan represents the task but is not the task, etc) and words and planning.
+They have a relationship of mutual respect with students that includes high expectations, insistence and support.
+In poverty-stricken areas, students will not work for a teacher unless there is mutual respect.
+They also give students the tools to translate from a sensory, reactive environment to an enviro

-12. What do we need to teacher pre-service teachers before they enter a poverty stricken school?
+12. What do we need to teach pre-service teachers before they enter a poverty stricken school?

 We have found that many pre-service teachers do not believe the information in my book, A Framework for Understanding Poverty.
 In fact, we had a situation where they asked the trainer to leave the room because they did not believe the information.
 A month later, they asked the trainer to come back because they found out that the information was true.
 So it would be my suggestion that the pre-service training include time in a poverty school so that students can be observed.
 Then the information is meaningful.

 13. Do you have any final thoughts on the future of the intersection of poverty and education?